bburan/abr/README.md

 ## Installing

 The simplest way to get started is to download the [Anaconda Python Distribution](https://www.anaconda.com/distribution/).
 Once installed, you will have new programs available in your start menu.
 One of these is called `Anaconda Prompt`.
-Open this program and type `pip install abr`.
+Open the `Anaconda Prompt` and you will get a command window.
+Type the following sequence of commands:

+  conda create -n abr python=3.10 conda activate abr pip install abr

 ## Running the program

-Open the `Anaconda Prompt` and type `abr`.
+Open the `Anaconda Prompt` and type:

+  conda activate abr
+  abr

 ## Programs available